-- Insects: Another disadvantage that can come from working with biofilm is that some insects, like sewage flies, mosquitoes and red worms, will be attracted to it.
+- Insects: Another disadvantage of biofilms that can come from working with biofilm is that some insects, like sewage flies, mosquitoes and red worms, will be attracted to it.
 This can mean you lose part of the biofilm on the carriers to insects consuming it, thereby compromising the effectiveness of the system.
 Treatment plants can hedge against this problem by using tanks designed to keep these insects out.

 - Escaping carriers: Even without insects present, some users have complained that the carriers can wash out of the system over time, despite the strainers in place to keep them in.
 This can also be attributed to a possible design flaw with the tank itself.
 With a properly designed system, there are far more advantages than there are disadvantages to using an MBBR system.

 Industries That Would Benefit From MBBR Wastewater Treatment

 Any industry that must treat or recycle the wastewater it produces can benefit from an MBBR system.
 Let’s take a look at several industries that can use an MBBR to effectively treat the wastewater they produce:

 - Textile industry: The textile industry produces wastewater that contains dyes, thickeners, wetting agents and other pollutants that must be removed before water can be reused.
 Typically, the best method for textile mills is to start with a chemical pre-treatment, such as advanced oxidation process, and then move to a biological treatment stage.
 Research has proven MBBR to be an effective option for biological treatment of textile wastewater.